Preventing preterm births with targeted drug delivery

 Using groundbreaking nanomaterials, a new targeted drug therapy has been developed to prevent preterm labour.

 Pregnancy and the approaching birth of a baby are life-changing times of transition which can bring both joy and stress.
 When a pregnancy continues to full term (around 40 weeks) and mother and baby are both healthy, new mums and their support people often express great relief as well as delight.
 Yet if labour begins early (before 37 weeks), there can be distress and potential health challenges and complications.
 More than 26,000 Australian babies are born premature every year.
 Enter Dr Jonathan Paul, a University of Newcastle Senior Research Fellow on a mission to ensure more pregnancies reach full term.
-Paul’s work has been supported by a NSW Health Office for Health and Medical Research Early Mid-Career grant which was awarded in 2021.
+Paul’s work has been supported by an Office for Health and Medical Research Early Mid-Career Grant which was awarded in 2021.

 Pausing contractions that cause preterm labour